-According to Family Enrichment Network's NACCRRAware database, 1,229 children were served using the referral service in 2014.
-Of these children, 35% needing care in Broome County were ages 5-12, 30% in Chenango County were school age, and 27% in Tioga County were school age.46
+According to Family Enrichment Network's NACCRRAware database, 966 children were served using the referral service in 2015.
+Of these children, 33% needing care in Broome County were ages 5-12, 21% in Chenango County were school age, and 30% in Tioga County were school age.

 4. Care in Outlying Areas: Rural areas often have unique needs and challenges far different from urban settings.
-According to the Carsey Institute, the top challenges facing rural child care are: affordability, accessibility and availability, quality, and other specific rural issues, such as the lack of regulated care, lack of resources for families, or the lack of transportation.47
+According to the Carsey Institute, the top challenges facing rural child care are: affordability, accessibility and availability, quality, and other specific rural issues, such as the lack of regulated care, lack of resources for families, or the lack of transportation.24

-As shown in Tables 8 through 10, there are 10 family/group family child care providers in the rural areas of Broome County, 2 in Chenango County, and 8 in Tioga County.
-There is only 2 centers in the rural areas of Broome County and none in Chenango or Tioga Counties.
+As shown in Tables 8 through 10, there are 11 family/group family child care providers in the rural areas of Broome County, 2 in Chenango County, and 5 in Tioga County.
+There are only 2 centers in the rural areas of Broome County and none in Chenango or Tioga Counties.